 AMH Wound Care Center Honored With Distinction

-ALTON, IL – Alton Memorial Hospital physicians, leaders and clinicians gathered recently to celebrate the Center of Distinction Award, which was given to the AMH Center for Wound Care and Hyperbaric Medicine by Healogics Inc., the nation's largets provider of advanced wound care services.
+Alton Memorial Hospital physicians, leaders and clinicians gathered recently to celebrate the Center of Distinction Award, which was given to the largest provider of advanced wound care services.

-The Center has achieved outstanding patient outcomes for 12 consecutive months, including patient satisfaction of more than 92 percetn, a minimum 91 percent wound healing rate within 30 median days to heal, and other quality outcomes.
+The Center has achieved outstanding patient outcomes for twelve consecutive months, including patient satisfaction of more than 92%; a 91% wound healing rate within thirty days to heal and other quality outcomes.

 Get The Latest News!